Umami Pot

 Step 4

-Take the bowls out of the refrigerator and top with whipped cream and mint leaves to taste.
+Remove the bowls from the refrigerator and top them with whipped cream and mint leaves according to your preference.

 To store